Babylicious

 Babylicious is a Pakistani romantic comedy film written, directed and produced by Essa Khan under the banner Coconut Entertainment Pakistan.
-It stars former couple Shehroz Sabzwari and Syra Yousuf, alongside Ankur Rathee and Adnan Jaffar.
-Produced in part by activist and crypto currency entrepreneur Waqar Zaka, the film is shot extensively in Manama, Bahrain and Karachi, Pakistan.
-The movie is ex-couples' first time out on the big screen after their separation.
+It stars Shehroz Sabzwari and Syra Yousuf, alongside Ankur Rathee and Adnan Jaffar.

-Babylicious is scheduled for theatrical release on 27 June 2023, coinciding with Eid al-Adha.
+Babylicious was released on 27 June 2023, coinciding with Eid al-Adha.

 Premise

 A hopeless romantic takes on the world to break up his ex-girlfriend's wedding and win her back.